keul/TinyLogAnalyzer/README.txt

       --max-time=MAX_TIME_MILLIS
                             ignore all entries that require more than this amount of millisecs
-      --skip-timeperiod-start=SKIP_TIME_START
+      --min-times=MIN_TIMES
+                            set a minimum number of times that a entry must be found to be used in the "Top average time" statistic --skip-timeperiod-start=SKIP_TIME_START
                             do not analyse records before the given time --skip-timeperiod-end=SKIP_TIME_END